-In this guide, we take a closer look at a few of the most popular Bernese Mountain dog mixes, and the kind of pets they make.
+In this guide, we take a closer look at a few of the most popular Bernese Mountain Dog mixes, and the kind of pet each one makes.

-The Bernese Mountain dog is a very large dog!
+The Bernese Mountain Dog is a very large breed!

-Females are typically smaller than males, which is something to bear in mind when choosing a Bernese Mountain dog mix.
+Females are typically smaller than males, which is something to bear in mind when choosing any of the many Bernese Mountain Dog mixes available.

 The average height of the breed is 25 inches to the shoulder.
 And their average weight is between 80 to 115 pounds!

 Despite their massive size, this dog is known as a “gentle giant.”
 The breed’s character is laid-back and friendly, and they make wonderful family pets.

 Their coats are always bi-color or tri-color, containing white, black, tan, and rust or a combination of these colors.